ernerk/Random-word-or-password-generator/README.md

 # Random-word-or-password-generator
-Random word or password generator with python Generates random words with uppercase lowercase letters and special characters and saves them in a text document.
+Random word or password generator with python.
+Generates random words with uppercase lowercase letters and special characters and saves them in a text document.